attianopp/cpp_data_struct_and_algos/README.md

 # cpp_data_struct_and_algos

-Homework 1: implemented a set data structure from scratch \n Homework 2: implemented a maze solving algorithm using a stack first and then a queue \n Homework 3: implemented various recursive functions Homework 4: implemented sorting algorithms, template functions, copy constructors/operator overloading, and became familiarized with data structures from STL library
+Homework 1: implemented a set data structure from scratch Homework 2: implemented a maze solving algorithm using a stack first and then a queue Homework 3: implemented various recursive functions Homework 4: implemented sorting algorithms, template functions, copy constructors/operator overloading, and became familiarized with data structures from STL library